You want to find your people, and Pinterest traffic has a reputation for being the fastest way to find people interested in your topic.

 Until then, fill those boards with quality pins by following brands in the same niche.

-Try to find and follow ten accounts per day along with pinning 10 or 15 pins per day to fill up the boards.
+Try to find and follow five accounts per day, along with pinning ten to fifteen times per day to fill up the boards.

 When to start scheduling pins.